borkdude/carve/README.md

 If the `report` step finds any dead code it exits with status code `1`, thus failing the build step.

+### API

+If you wish to invoke Carve as a vanilla function from an arbitrary Clojure program, then `carve.main/lint-data` is offered as an API with defaults especially suitable for that purpose.

 ### Emacs

 #### Report mode